 Unlike other American cities that are laid out in a grid, Boston is similar to old European cities and is a little difficult to navigate if you are new.
 The efficient public transport system more than makes up for the city’s complicated layout and is extremely convenient.
 It is managed by the Massachusetts Bay Transportation Authority.
 It consists of the subway, bus, water shuttles, and commuter rail.
 One can even travel using Water Shuttles, Commuter Rails, taxis, and even by foot.

 One of the best ways to get in the sights is to buy the “Go Boston” Card which allows you prepaid admission to more than 70 popular attractions, activities, and tours and exclusive deals at shops and restaurants.
 It is available for 1,2,3,5 or 7 days starting from US$49.99.

-Freedom Trail – The 4 kms Freedom Trail links 16 historic sites associated with the freedom struggle from British Colonialism and events leading up to the revolution.
-It follows a painted red line or red bricks in the sidewalk with markers identifying stops with information all the way from downtown to the North End to Charlestown and Bunker Hill ending at the USS Constitution
+Freedom Trail – The 4 km Freedom Trail links 16 historic sites associated with the freedom struggle from British Colonialism and events leading up to the revolution.
+It follows a painted red line or red bricks on the sidewalk with markers identifying stops with information all the way from downtown to the North End to Charlestown and Bunker Hill ending at the USS Constitution

 Boston Public Library – This was the first large municipal library in the United States.
-Founded in 1848, it has over 2 million patrons every year who come to admire its beautiful architecture or to research or just to read.
+Founded in 1848, it has over 2 million patrons every year who come to admire its beautiful architecture or research, or just read.
 There are tours of this magnificent building including that of its artworks.

 Museum of Fine Arts – Boston’s oldest, largest and best-known art institution houses an impressive collection of over 22,000 pieces of artwork including some of the most famous European paintings in the world.